 depressants, anxiolytics, anti-psychotics, antiepileptics and nootropics.
-Drugs for neurodegenerative diseases like Parkinsonism, Alzheimers and multiple sclerosis.
-Drugs acting on Autonomic Nervous System.
+Drugs for neurodegenerative diseases like Parkinsonism, Alzheimers multiple sclerosis. and Drugs acting on Autonomic Nervous System.

-- 3 Preclinical of for the 12 screening new substances pharmacological activity vivo, in vitro. and other Hrs using in possible animal alternative models. - Respiratory Pharmacology: anti-asthmatics, drugs for COPD Reproductive Pharmacology: anti allergics.
-Aphrodisiacs and antifertility agents Analgesics, antiinflammatory and antipyretic ulcer, agents.
-Gastrointestinal drugs: anti anti -emetic, diarrheal and laxatives. - Preclinical of 4 screening substances for the 12 new pharmacological activity using vivo, in vitro, and other Hrs in possible animal alternative models. - Cardiovascular Pharmacology: antihypertensives, antiarrythmics, antianginal, antiatherosclerotic agents and diuretics.
-Drugs for metabolic disorders like anti-diabetic, antidyslipidemic agents.
+- 3 Preclinical screening of new substances for the 12 pharmacological in other Hrs activity using in vivo, vitro, and possible animal alternative models.
+Pharmacology: anti-asthmatics, drugs for Respiratory COPD and - anti allergics.
+Reproductive Pharmacology: Aphrodisiacs and antifertility antiinflammatory agents Analgesics, and antipyretic agents.
+Gastrointestinal drugs: ulcer, anti -emetic, anti antidiarrheal and laxatives. - 4 Preclinical screening of substances for the 12 new pharmacological activity using in vivo, in vitro, and other Hrs possible animal alternative models.
+Cardiovascular Pharmacology: antihypertensives, antiarrythmics. antiatherosclerotic diuretics. antianginal, agents and Drugs disorders antidyslipidemic metabolic like anti-diabetic. agents.
 Anti cancer agents.
-Hepatoprotective screening methods. - 5 of Preclinical screening new substances for the 12 in pharmacological activity using in vivo, vitro, and other Hrs possible animal alternative models.
+Hepatoprotective screening methods. - 5 of the 12 Preclinical screening new substances for pharmacological activity using in vivo, in vitro. and other Hrs possible animal alternative models.

-limmunomodulators.
-Immunosuppressants and immunostimulants theoretical General principles of immunoassay: basis and optimization of immunoassay, heterogeneous and homogenous immunoassay systems.
-Immunoassay methods evaluation: protocol outline, objectives and preparation.
+limmunomodulators, Immunosuppressants and immunostimulants General of principles immunoassay: theoretical basis and of optimization immunoassay, heterogeneous and homogenous methods immunoassav systems.
+Immunoassay evaluation; protocol outline. objectives and preparation.
 Immunoassay for digoxin and insulin